rnyholm/runcalc/README.md

 See more information about the [Karvonen method on wikipedia](https://en.wikipedia.org/wiki/Heart_rate#Karvonen_method).

+### Finish time predictions
+Wonder how long it may take for you to run a half marathon but you've only run 5km as longest?
+With the finish time predictions in the app ypu can figure this out.
+Give your finish time for either 5 or 10km and the app will calculate finish time predictions for several common running distances.
+The app uses Peter Riegels formula to calculate these predictions, which is widely used and supported.
+However the estimates tends to fall away towards the extremes so the results for the shorter and longer distances may be somewhat unreliable.

+See more information about the [Peter Riegel formula on wikipedia](https://en.wikipedia.org/wiki/Peter_Riegel#Race_time_prediction).

 ### Sleek user interface
 The user interface is designed with a minimalistic, simple and sleek mindset.
 This is to make the app as simple as possible to use and understand.
 This along with custom fonts and a fresh color palette makes the app a joy to use.